szaimen/Nextcloud-NAS-Guide/README.md

 # Nextcloud-NAS-Guide
-This guide was transfered to https://szaimen.github.io/Nextcloud-NAS-Guide/
+This guide was transferred to https://szaimen.github.io/Nextcloud-NAS-Guide/